drugan/commerce_xattributes/README.md

 *a_my_attribute*, *b_my_attribute*, etc.

 If customer facing *Label* is not set then the attribute name is used for this purpose when adding this attribute to a variation type.
-Could be overriden later on the variation type attribute's edit form.
+Could be overridden later on the variation type attribute's edit form.
 The *Label* also might be used as a helper to distinguish attributes on admin pages.
 Set up *Label*:

 ![Set up label](images/add-attribute-label.png "Set up label")